Dev-Mahek/my-third-website/README.md

-# My Third Website
+# 🌐 My Portfolio Website

-A clean, simple, responsive website built with HTML, CSS, and JavaScript.
-This is my third web project, focusing on layout, design, and interactivity.
+It’s not your typical simple website — it’s a bit **unique**, and you’ll know exactly what I mean once you open it. 😉
+I’ve added various **interactive animations** to make the experience fun and engaging.
+For example, a **white ball follows your cursor** throughout the site, and when you hover over the **main heading on the landing page**, you’ll see a **cool video running through transparent text**.
+And that’s just the beginning — there’s a lot more to explore! 😁

+This website is built using **HTML5, CSS3, JavaScript, GSAP, and Shery.js**, blending smooth animations with modern interactivity for a cool, dynamic experience.

 ---

-## 🛠 Technologies Used
+## 🛠️ Technologies Used

-- **HTML5** – Structure and semantics
+- **HTML5** – For the website structure and semantic layout
-- **CSS3** – Styling, responsive design
+- **CSS3** – For styling, responsiveness, and creative animations
-- **JavaScript** – Interactivity
+- **JavaScript (Vanilla JS)** – To add interactivity and logic
+- **GSAP (GreenSock Animation Platform)** – For smooth, professional-grade animations and transitions
+- **Shery.js** – For advanced interactive effects and cool visual elements

 ---